- Clare Cain - Trails Stewardship Director - firstname.lastname@example.org

 Clare's passion for trails has taken her backpacking across the country and she has thru-hiked both the Appalachian & Long Trails.
 When not working or hiking, Clare enjoys playing soccer and Ultimate Frisbee, acting as a "fierce warrior trail ninja," and hanging with her beau in Old Lyme.

-As the Manager of Events and Volunteer Engagement, Liz oversees the coordination of the major organization events, such as the Annual Meeting and Annual Volunteer Dinner, and works closely with the entire staff to support other CFPA programs.
-Liz acts as a liaison for people who wish to volunteer for CFPA and the various programs.She is also the staff member supervising the volunteer position of CFPA Ambassadors, Garden Gang member, Ramble Guides, and Habitat Stewards.
+As the Manager of Volunteer Engagement, Liz works closely with the entire staff to support the CFPA programs.
+Liz acts as a liaison for people who wish to volunteer for CFPA and the various programs.She is also the staff member supervising the volunteer position of CFPA Ambassadors, Garden Gang member, and Ramble Guides.

 Liz is originally from Downingtown, PA.
 She received a Bachelors of Science degree in natural resources management from SUNY’s College of Environmental Science and Forestry (ESF).
 During her time at ESF, she was involved in coordinating various events and volunteer efforts; including stream clean-ups as a part of the American Water Resources Association and developing a campus-wide composting program as a part of the Green Campus Initiative.
 After graduating and moving to Connecticut, Liz became an avid volunteer for CFPA as well as a number of other organizations.
 During her time as a board member of CT Folk, she coordinated the Green Expo portion of the Annual CT Folk Festival and Green Expo held the first weekend of September at Edgerton Park, New Haven.
 Since joining the CFPA Staff, Liz has successfully completed the requirements to be awarded a Certification of Volunteer Administration.

-Liz resides in Meriden with her husband Mike, their daughter Samantha, dog Gracie, and cockatiel Birdie Sanders.
+Liz resides in Meriden with her husband Mike and their children; Samantha and Andrew.
 She can often be found hiking the Blue-Blazed Hiking Trails, enjoying live music, or volunteering for her local watershed organization or PTO.

 Marty comes to us after a long and successful corporate career as a technical writer and marketing communications manager.
 He is responsible for driving the overall marketing and communications effort for CFPA, including materials to support CFPA's planned growth.
 His marketing experience will go a long way towards helping us provide important and timely communications to members and conservation leaders.